1. Should I submit a recording or visit campus for a live audition?

 16) What are vocal placement auditions and when do they occur? back to top

 Vocal placement auditions are for prospective vocal majors.
 The vocal professors must listen to your technique and range in order to place you with the appropriate vocal instructor.
-When you arrive on campus in the fall, come to Room 105 in Crowley Hall of Music.
+When you arrive on campus in the fall, come to O'Neill Hall of Music.
 There will be a sign-up sheet for audition times.